Perinatal Trauma

 Perinatal Trauma may involve…

 Not everyone’s journey trying for a baby is simple or straightforward.
-And you may have needed to turn to extra medical support, which can all take its toll.
+And you may have needed to turn to extra support, which can take its toll.

-It can sometimes leave you with difficult feelings, regardless of whether you were able to conceive a child or not.
+It can sometimes leave you with overwhelming feelings, regardless of whether you were able to conceive a child or not.

 It doesn’t matter at what stage or whether you had any choice in what happened, losing or saying goodbye to a baby can have a huge impact.